James Henry Mapleson: Early years

-Mapleson was born in London, on 4 May 1830, the son of James Henry Mapleson (1802–1869) and his wife Elizabeth, née Rummens.
-Mapleson senior was, for forty years a violinist at and music librarian of the Theatre Royal, Drury Lane.
-Mapleson studied as a singer and violinist at the Royal Academy of Music in London from 1844 to 1846.
+Mapleson was born in London on 4 May 1830, the son of James Henry Mapleson (1802–1869) and his wife Elizabeth, née Rummens.
+James Henry Mapleson was a violinist at and music librarian of the Theatre Royal, Drury Lane for forty years.
+The younger Mapleson studied as a singer and violinist at the Royal Academy of Music in London from 1844 to 1846.
 Contrary to some biographical sketches, Mapleson was never in the regular army, but he liked to be known as "Colonel Mapleson" on the strength of an honorary officership in a volunteer regiment, the Tower Hamlets rifle brigade.

 In 1849 Mapleson organised a tour of the British provinces with a concert company that included Henriette Sontag, Luigi Lablache and pianist Sigismond Thalberg.
 In 1850 he led another concert company, including the mezzo-soprano Pauline Viardot.
 He wrote as a music critic for The Atlas.

-In the early 1850s Mapleson travelled to Italy to study.
+In the early 1850s, Mapleson travelled to Italy to study.
 In 1854 he sang in Lodi and Verona under the name Enrico Mariani.
-Returning to London in 1854 he abandoned his singing career and in 1856, he founded a musical agency in London, using his Italian contacts and his knowledge of the language to supply artists for The Royal Italian Opera, Covent Garden and Her Majesty's.
-In 1858 he became an assistant to Edward Tyrrel Smith, manager of the opera at the Haymarket Theatre, until 1861 when Smith retired from the promotion of Italian opera.
+Returning to London in 1854, he abandoned his singing career, and in 1856, he founded a musical agency in London, using his Italian contacts and his knowledge of the language to supply artists for The Royal Italian Opera, Covent Garden and Her Majesty's.
+In 1858 he became an assistant to Edward Tyrrel Smith, manager of the opera at the Haymarket Theatre until 1861, when Smith retired from the promotion of Italian opera.

 In 1861 Mapleson took over management of the Lyceum Theatre, presenting in his first year Il trovatore and the English premiere of Un ballo in maschera, both with Thérèse Tietjens, who performed with his companies for the rest of her career.
 One of Mapleson's early stars was Adelina Patti.
-Between 1862 and 1867 he managed Her Majesty's, presenting Italian, French and also German opera, and promoting such singers as De Murska, Mario, Giulia Grisi and Christina Nilsson.
+Between 1862 and 1867 he managed Her Majesty's, presenting Italian, French, and German opera and promoting such singers as De Murska, Mario, Giulia Grisi and Christina Nilsson.
 Her Majesty's burnt down in 1868, and Mapleson moved to Drury Lane, where he introduced, among others, Italo Campanini, who became a Mapleson regular for many years.
-In the following two years there was a collaboration or coalition between the Drury Lane and Covent Garden companies, in partnership with Frederick Gye.
+In the following two years, there was collaboration between the Drury Lane and Covent Garden companies, in partnership with Frederick Gye.